D2C eCommerce Platform Development

 D2C eCommerce Platform Development Guide

 You must have heard of B2B, B2C and now D2C.
 These are all ways in which businesses conducts their business based on their preference.
-In this article we discuss the D2C model.
+This article explores the D2C (Direct-to-Consumer) model in detail.

 What is D2C?